1) How are you reacting to Covid-19 concerns?

 8) How do tournaments work?

-Southern Regional Championship Tournament winners receive a trophy, a copy of the game, a seat at the final rounds of the US National Championship at GenCon 2023, and a free badge for GenCon 2023, along with shared accommodation (with other regional winners).
+Championship Tournament winners receive a trophy, a copy of the game, a seat at the next round of the US National Championship, and a free badge for the venue of the next round.
 All other finalists receive a copy of the game.
+The US National Championship final will be held at GENCON 2023, so winners could ultimately win a GENCON badge.

-We may also have tournaments which are not sanctioned Southern Regional Championships.
+We may also have tournaments which are not publisher-sanctioned Championships.
 In these cases, the tournament format may be different, but should be described in the scheduled event page.

 1) Is there a special room rate for the convention?